BretCameron/sanity-plugin-order-documents/README.md

 *[_type == "movie"] | order(order asc)
 ```

+Our custom order has been saved, and it will be reflected in the result!

+There are a lot more GROQ examples in Sanity's [GROQ query cheat sheet](https://www.sanity.io/docs/query-cheat-sheet).

-### Querying With GraphQL
+### Querying with GraphQL

-Or, using Sanity's GraphQL API, we can write:
+Alternatively, using Sanity's GraphQL API, we can write:

 ```graphql
 query {